 There have been no reports or allegations of landmine transfers from Iraq since the 1990s.

-For the fourth year in a row, there were not any confirmed reports of new use of antipersonnel mines by government forces, but the so-called Islamic State (also known as ISIS) and possibly other forces fighting the government of Iraq have used improvised landmines, other types of improvised explosive devices (IEDs) and explosive booby-traps extensively since 2014.
+For the sixth year in a row, there were not any confirmed reports of new use of antipersonnel mines by government forces or its international coalition partners, but the Islamic State (IS, also known as ISIS) fighting the government of Iraq have used improvised landmines, other types of improvised explosive devices (IEDs), and victim-activated booby-traps extensively since 2014.
 The extent to which the IEDs are command-detonated or victim-activated is not clear.

 In October 2015, Iraq called for further assistance to address its humanitarian problem with uncleared landmines and explosive remnants of war (ERW) including cluster munition remnants, which it said has been “further compounded by terrorist groups, notably ISIS planting landmines and explosive devices to prevent the return of Iraqi forces to the areas.”
-Iraq has blamed terrorist armed groups and Daesh (ISIS), fighting government forces since 2014, for “a dramatic increase the number of mines, UXOs [unexploded ordinance] and IEDs” in the country, as well as for the increasing number of displaced persons.
-In May 2015, Reuters reported that Islamic State fighters laid landmines in Ramadi, the capital of Iraq’s western desert province of Anbar.
-Research organization Conflict Armament Research said in April 2015 that Islamic State forces are producing and deploying IEDs on an industrial scale.
+Iraq has blamed terrorist armed groups and IS, fighting government forces since 2014, for “a dramatic increase the number of mines, UXOs [unexploded ordnance] and IEDs” in the country, as well as for the increasing number of displaced persons.
+In May 2015, Reuters reported that IS fighters laid landmines in Ramadi, the capital of Iraq’s western desert province of Anbar.
+Research organization Conflict Armament Research said in April 2015 that IS forces are producing and deploying IEDs on an industrial scale.
 In February 2017, the Iraqi government repeated its calls for help from the international community in clearing mines from areas freed from IS.